-(A) General requirements.
 A master's degree is not a prerequisite for the doctorate; however, the first year of study after the baccalaureate will be substantially the same for both the master's and doctoral student.
+Some programs admit students to doctoral programs directly after the bachelor's degree; others require a master's degree.
 No specific number or sequence of courses constitutes a doctoral program or assures attainment of the degree.
-A formal degree program consists of a combination of courses, seminars and individual study and research that meet the minimum requirements of the graduate school and those of the committee for each individual student.
+A formal degree program consists of a combination of courses, seminars and individual study and research that meet the minimum requirements of the Graduate School and those of the committee for each individual student.